iden3/snarkjs/README.md

 `contribute` takes as input the transcript of the protocol so far, in this case `pot14_0000.ptau`, and outputs a new transcript, in this case `pot14_0001.ptau`, which includes the computation carried out by the new contributor (`ptau` files contain a history of all the challenges and responses that have taken place so far).

-`name` can be anything you want, and is just included for reference (it will be printed when you verify the file (step 5).
+`name` can be anything you want, and is just included for reference - it will be printed when you verify the file (step 5).

 ### 3. Provide a second contribution
 ```sh